Lagos Island Coronavirus isolation centre now ready for use- Sanwo-Olu - Businessday NG

-The centre jointly built by the Lagos State government and Guarantee Trust Bank (GTB) at the Mobolaji Johnson Arena (formerly Onikan Stadium), is a 110-bed facility.
+The centre jointly built by the Lagos State government and Guaranty Trust Bank (GTB) at the Mobolaji Johnson Arena (formerly Onikan Stadium), is a 110-bed facility.

-There are plans by the state government to build additional such facility in Epe, Ikorodu, Badagary, and Ikeja should the virus continues to spread.
+There are plans by the state government to build more of such a facility in Epe, Ikorodu, Badagary and Ikeja should the virus continues to spread.

 Governor Babajide Sanwo-Olu, who inspected the Onikan centre on Saturday together with the management of GTB, said it was being officially handed over for use.

-In addition to reducing the pressure on the infectious disease hospital at Yaba, the new centres being built will also ensure a seamless and coordinated approach towards the quick identification and isolation of suspected cases in the state.
+In addition to reducing the pressure on the infectious disease hospital at Yaba, the new centres being built, will also ensure seamless and coordinated approach towards the quick identification and isolation of suspected cases in the state.

 Comments are closed.